 Want to try a different look?
 There’s 18 more.
 A single click will give your document a total makeover.
 Pick a cover letter template here.

-Last but not least, you must use an ATS-friendly resume template that will be parsable for the scanner.
+- Last but not least, you must use an ATS-friendly resume template that will be parsable for the scanner (here you can find a list of free resume templates for MS Word and a list of free resume templates for Google Docs.

 How did you like our article on the ATS resume?
 Do you have any helpful tips you’d like to share?
 Let’s talk about it in the comments below, and, as always, thanks for reading!